 Review summary: Canon M10 vs Sony RX10 IV

-So what is the bottom line?
-Is the Canon M10 better than the Sony RX10 IV or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon M10 and the Sony RX10 IV?
 Below is a summary of the relative strengths of each of the two contestants.

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - More compact: Is smaller (108x67mm vs 133x94mm) and thus needs less room in the bag.

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

 - More detail: Has more megapixels (20 vs 17.9MP), which boosts linear resolution by 6%.